Fortis-Team/digital-barricade-docsify/docs/users.md

 </div>
 <div class="description">

-The distributor and admin can rename the selected user account and update their role from admin to user and vice versa.
+The admin can rename the selected user account and update their role from admin to user and vice versa.

 ![user_edit](/images/manageUsers/manageUsersEditModal.png ":size=100%")